monix/monix-kafka/docs/configuration.md

 }
 ```

-You could for example overwrite the client id from an env var like:
+You could for example overwrite the client id from an _environment variable_ like:

 ```hocon
   client.id = ""